ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 Link to download `Python <https://www.python.org/downloads/>`_ Please see the below information on versioning for Python.

-**PyCharm:** PyCharm is an environment for running Python code that is designed to be user friendly.
+**PyCharm:** PyCharm is an integrated development environment (IDE) for running Python code that is designed to be user friendly.

 Link to download `PyCharm <https://www.jetbrains.com/pycharm/download/#section=windows>`_